geobeyond/pixi-prefect/README.md

 > ```
 >
 > Now you can access the prefect server UI by visiting `http://localhost:4200` with your browser.
+> For authentication, username is `admin` and the password is the one you specified in the `secrets.yml` file.
+>

 ## Deployment of the prefect worker nodes